vijkes/ansible-training2022/day7/readme.md

 facts and history
 ===================----------------==================----------------------

+Roles:
+the role is the primary mechanism for breaking a playbook into multiple files The breaking of playbook allows you to logically break the playbook into reusable components.
 handlers:
 tasks under this tag will run only when they are called by notify using name tag.